OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ba/trend.md

 ---
 title: trend
-description: The page details functions related to behavioural analysis with OpenBB Terminal, specifically focusing on trend analysis.
+description: "The page details functions related to behavioural analysis with OpenBB" Terminal, specifically focusing on trend analysis.
 The page explains how to generate sentiment data on the most talked about stock tickers.
 Explained in detail with source code and parameters.